fanglingsu/vimb/index.md

 of vimb would be a breeze, if not we missed our target.

 ## latest features
+New setting `download-command` and `download-use-external` : These new settings allow to use external tool for downloading URIs instead of the built in downloader.

 [Vimb 3.4.0](https://github.com/fanglingsu/vimb/releases/tag/3.4.0) released

 New setting `prevent-newwindow`